Veen v R (No 2): Background prior to matter

+Robert Charles Vincent (known as Bobby Veen) was born February 13, 1955 in Bourke, NSW.
+Veen was a member of the Stolen Generations, removed from his Aboriginal family in 1956.
+He was placed in an orphanage at La Perouse, NSW, before being fostered in 1957 by the Veen family in Albury, NSW.
+Although his legal name remained Robert Charles Vincent throughout his life, he was convicted under the name Robert Charles Vincent Veen.

+The transcript for Veen v R (No 2) [1988] HCA 14 states: "A male teacher at his school introduced him to homosexual activity."
+However, records indicate that he was 12 years old at the time, meaning this incident constituted childhood sexual abuse rather than consensual activity.
+This context is relevant in understanding the background to his later offending.

+Anecdotally, among family and close associates, Veen reportedly saw himself as a "paedophile hunter" and believed that both of his victims were paedophiles.
+This belief was never tested in court.
+His childhood trauma and its impact on his actions remain a significant aspect of the case’s historical and legal analysis.

-Bobby Veen, an Aboriginal Australian man, was a sex worker.
-In 1971 at the age of 16, he was apprehended by police in Sydney's Hyde Park.
+In 1971 at the age of 16, Veen was apprehended by police in Sydney's Hyde Park.
 He was taken to Darlinghurst Police Station where he stabbed himself.
 No charges were laid.
 Later that year he stabbed his landlady four times after a bout of drinking.
 He appeared before the Children's court and was convicted of malicious wounding, and was committed to an institution.

-In 1975 the applicant, then aged 20; stabbed to death a man who had refused to pay him for sexual services.
-The two had been drinking heavily, and the man had racially abused Veen for being Aboriginal when he requested payment.
+In 1975, then aged 20 and a sex worker, Veen killed Trevor Michael Ward.
+(Veen v R (No 1).
+The two had been drinking heavily, and Ward had refused to pay for sexual services, racially abusing Veen for being Aboriginal when he requested payment.

+One of the character witnesses at Veen’s sentencing hearing in Veen v R (No 1) was Father Vincent Kiss, a Catholic priest with experience in youth welfare.
+In 2002, Kiss was convicted of sexually abusing teenage boys during the 1960s.

 Veen was charged with murder but convicted of manslaughter by a jury.
 This derived from a tacit finding by the jury that Veen was suffering from 'such abnormality of mind ... as substantially impaired his mental responsibility'.
 Rath J the trial judge sentenced Veen to life imprisonment.
 This was then overturned on a successful appeal to the High Court, which instead imposed a sentence of 12 years.
 Veen was granted a parole release on 20 January 1983.